November 22, 2024 2:49 am

 Hundreds gathered at the Lynnwood Transit Center on Friday morning to celebrate the official opening of the $3.1 billion Lynnwood Link extension connecting both King and Snohomish counties with reliable, cost-efficient public transit.
 The 8.5-mile extension adds two stations in Shoreline, a station in Mountlake Terrace, and a station in the Lynnwood City Center—just a part of Sound Transit’s expansion that will eventually connect South Snohomish County to the city of Everett.

-“The opening of Lynnwood Link is the biggest thing to happen in Snohomish County since the first 747 rolled out of the Boeing plant in 1967,” said Washington State Senator and Chair of the House Transportation Committee Marko Liias.
+“The opening of Lynnwood Link is the biggest thing to happen in Snohomish County since the first 747 rolled out of the Boeing plant in 1967,” said Washington State Senator and Chair of the Senate Transportation Committee Marko Liias.
 “Light rail will enhance mobility, reduce congestion on critical corridors, and empower all of us to make new and different transportation choices.
 We have been waiting for this day for decades, I am thrilled it’s finally here.”

 marko liias

-Washington State Senator and Chair of the House Transportation Committee Marko Liias speaking at the opening of Lynnwood Link on August 30, 2024.
+Washington State Senator and Chair of the Senate Transportation Committee Marko Liias speaking at the opening of Lynnwood Link on August 30, 2024.
 Lynnwood Times | Mario Lotmore.

 Senator Murray shared how for almost two decades she fought in Washington D.C. to secure the funding to bring commuter rail to Washington state.
 She acknowledged her fellow colleagues, United States Senator Maria Cantwell (D-WA) and Representative Rick Larsen (WA-02), for working with her “every step of the way.”